RISK MANAGEMENT POLICY

 Rationale for this policy:

-Identifying potential risks and creating a risk management policy for the club, can have
+Identifying potential risks and creating a risk management policy for the club, can have the following benefits:

 - Good management practice